AlexanderRengers/docker-hot-reload-demo/readme.md

 # Intro
-This is a quick demonstration of hot code reloading.
+This is a quick demonstration of hot code reloading in a docker container.
-The setup includes a Docker host, mounting the current directory into the Docker Container.
+The setup includes a Docker host, mounting the current working directory into the Docker Container.

 # Requirements
 Have a set up Docker system.

-# To Build the container
+# Build the container

 Run the Command:
 ```docker build -t demo .```